Skip to content

 5. Provide support : If you suspect your cat is in pain or discomfort due to kidney disease or another health condition, it is important to see your veterinarian as soon as possible.
 He can determine whether painkillers or other supportive treatments are necessary.

-In conclusion, although kidney disease is not always directly painful for cats, it can cause a feeling of discomfort and other unpleasant symptoms.
-Keeping a watchful eye and regular vet visits are key to ensuring your cat receives the best possible care. 🐱💕
+In conclusion, it should be said that even if kidney diseases are not always painful for cats, they can lead to a feeling of malaise and other unpleasant symptoms.
+A watchful eye and regular vet visits are the key to ensure that your cat receives the best possible care. 🐱💕

 Summary Kidney disease in cats